-By working with all levels of government and through valued partnerships with organizations such as the Union of British Columbia Municipalities and British Columbia Regional Development Trusts, we take a collaborative approach to community development.
-Our philosophy is that we must work together as communities, and as governments, to achieve our shared vision of a strong and healthy province in the face of climate change and global economic uncertainty.
+By working with all levels of government and through valued partnerships with organizations such as the Union of British Columbia Municipalities and regional development trusts, we take a collaborative approach to community development.
+We must work together as communities, and as governments, to achieve our shared vision of a strong and healthy province in the face of global economic uncertainty and growing competition from emerging economies.